ericzhang08/tdd-fizzbuzz/README.md

 given number is dividable by 5 and 7 when say  then return buzzWhizz given number is dividable by 3 and 5 and 7 when say then return fizzbuzzWhizz given number contains 3 when say then return fizz   13 30
-//given number contains 3 and is dividable by all number when say then return fizz 30 given number contains 5  and is dividable by 3 when say then return BuzzWhizz 35 given number contains 7 and 5 and 3 is dividable by 3 and 5 when say return fizz 75 375 given number contains 3 and 5 given number contains 3 and 7 given number contains 5 and 7 given number contains 3 and 5 and 7
+//given number contains 3 and is dividable by all number when say then return fizz given number contains 5 and is dividable by 3 when say then return BuzzWhizz 15 given number contains 7 and  is  deivdable  5 when say return fizz 75 given number contains 3 and 5 and is dividable by 3 and 5 and 7 should return  buzzWhizz  315 given number contains 3 and 7  //the same as before given number contains 5 and 7 and is dividable by 3 and 5 and 7 shoud return FizzWhizz 1785 given number contains 3 and 5 and 7 and is dividable by 3 and 5 and 7 should return  FizzWhizz   735
 ```
+contains 3 should return fizz;

+given number contains 5 should ignore divided by 3

+given number contains 7 should
+    contains 3 --> return fizz
+    !contains 3 --> return
+        ignore divided by 5 && contains 3 return fizz

+given bumber
 75 : fizzbuzz --> buzz --> fizzbuzz
 375: fizzbuzzwhizz(1,2,3) --> (4,5) --> BuzzWhizz(6) -->(7) FizzWhizz

+315: fizzbuzzwhizz(1,2,3) --> fizz(4,5 ) --> buzzWhizz

+735：fizzbuzzwhizz(1,2,3) -->fizz(4,5)--> buzzwhizz( 6) -->fizzwhizz